NixOS/nixpkgs/doc/build-helpers/fetchers.chapter.md

 - Built-in fetchers do not use [substituters](https://nixos.org/manual/nix/stable/command-ref/conf-file#conf-substituters).
   Derivations produced by Nixpkgs fetchers will use any configured binary cache transparently.

-This significantly reduces the time needed to evaluate code in Nixpkgs, as well as allow [Hydra](https://nixos.org/hydra) to retain and re-distribute sources used by Nixpkgs in the [public binary cache](https://cache.nixos.org).
+This significantly reduces the time needed to evaluate code in Nixpkgs, and allows [Hydra](https://nixos.org/hydra) to retain and re-distribute sources used by Nixpkgs in the [public binary cache](https://cache.nixos.org).

 For these reasons, the Nix built-in fetchers are not allowed in Nixpkgs code.